 Mark McGwire tells Greg Maddux in a famous commercial from the past “Chicks dig the long ball”, and so do most golfers when hitting their driver.

 So, how do you hit a long, straight drive?
 There are many factors to consider in this equation.
 Here are a couple tips to consider.
-To learn in person, sign up for one of my next golf instruction clinics on May 17th and 18th from 5 to 6pm,
+To learn in person, sign up for my next golf instruction clinic on July 12th from 5 to 6pm,

 Step 1: Get Professionally Fit for a Driver